dagmawibabi/portfolio2/static/blogs/Beyond-the-Vibe.md

 ### Showcase

-Here are some vibe-coded projects I’ve built and shared as templates
+Here are some vibe-coded projects I’ve built and shared as templates...

 1. [LLM Council](https://llm-council-phi.vercel.app) — This is the first and properly working project I've vibe-coded.
 LLM council is like ChatGPT except each user query is dispatched to multiple models in your "council" then all the responses from these models is given to a "reviewer" model that rands and finally picks the best response and shows you that.
 I liked it enough that I've fixed and polished it up and put the source-code [on GitHub](https://github.com/dagmawibabi/llm-council) so people can deploy it if they want.
   ![image.png](/blog-images/BeyondTheVibe/llmCouncil.jpg)